donrax/industrial-surface-inspection-datasets/README.md

 # industrial-surface-inspection-datasets
-A listing of datasets for different industrial inspection tasks, such as defect and anomaly detection on varying surfaces.
+A listing of datasets for different industrial inspection tasks, such as defect and anomaly detection on varying surfaces.<br />
-Datasets are intended for academic research only.
-Links are to original author's pages, cite their work if you use these datasets in your work.

 Keywords: dataset, industrial surface inspection, defect detection, anomaly detection, automated inspection, surface inspection, computer vision, machine vision, deep Learning, segmentation, classification, saliency

+**Datasets are intended for academic research only.
+Cite the original author's work if you use these datasets in your work.**

 * SensumSODF Dataset 2021<br />